ThoughtWorks-SEA/developer-training/docs/html&css/html.md

 ### Emmet

 Typing HTML can be tedious.
 Many developer tools support emmet, a toolkit that provides snippets to generate HTML tags.
 The `!` is especially useful to give us a template to start creating HTML pages.
 Don't get too good at it!
-We won't be writing much HTML
+We won't be writing much HTML.

 see full Emmet cheat sheet here: https://docs.emmet.io/cheat-sheet/